AIM Qualifications Level 2 Diploma Veterinary Nursing Assistant

 The Next Step

-Those who have successfully completed the Level 2 Diploma Veterinary Nursing Assistant qualification are suited to work in many animal care environments from Veterinary practices to pet shops and animal charity hospitals and rescue homes.
+Those who have successfully completed the Level 2 Diploma for Veterinary Nursing Assistants qualification are suited to work in many animal care environments from Veterinary practices to pet shops and animal charity hospitals to rescue homes.
 These careers can be incredibly fulfilling and rewarding for anyone who wants to work hands-on with animals.
-You may be able to proceed to the RCVS Level 3 Diploma in Veterinary Nursing.
+You may be able to proceed to the RCVS Level 3 Diploma in Veterinary Nursing if the entry criteria are met.
 In doing so you can take your veterinary nursing career to the next level and gain even more knowledge for a top position.
 Ultimately this can lead to a full professional position as a Veterinary Nurse.

 Opportunities Are Wide Open